CD-Xbow/vibe/README.md

 ## Warning Number 2

 I hate being right (about somethings).
 During October 2025 the potential problems I mentioned happened.
 It was a double whammy.
 First there were changes to react which broke many pages then there were the authentication problems.
 Authentication had been like my Aunt Dolly, free and easy, which led to the inevitable abuse.
-It had to be changed and now you need to authenticate.
+It had to be changed and now you need to authenticate.I am gradually rebuilding all the apps.
+Sorry for an inconvience.

 ## Enjoy